jeremyreeder/gridscout/docs/_posts/2020-06-03-comparison-of-bends.md

 | Sheetbend                                | 1089      | Slip    |
 | Double sheetbend                         | 891       | Slip    |

-\* I wonder if some parts of this line had suffered damage from a prior fishing excursion.
+\* It's astonishing that the almighty zeppelin bend broke so much more easily than the butterfly bend.
+I wonder if some parts of this line had suffered undetected damage from a prior fishing excursion.
 If so, then all of the bends which failed by breaking may have otherwise broken at a higher limit.
 I'd like to retest them in the future with pristine line.
 {:.tangent}